ktorio/ktor-documentation/topics/server-oidc.md

 }
 ```

-Retries cover network and HTTP errors.
-They do **not** cover a mismatched issuer or a document that is missing a
+Retries apply to network and HTTP errors.
+They do not apply to configuration errors, such as an issuer mismatch, or a
-required endpoint: those are configuration mistakes, so they fail immediately with `IllegalArgumentException` and
-retrying would not help.
+discovery document that is missing a required endpoint.
+These errors fail immediately with an `IllegalArgumentException`.

 ### While running {id="discovery-errors-runtime"}

-A failed refresh does not affect requests.
-The plugin keeps the last document it successfully fetched and retries every
+If a periodic refresh fails, the plugin continues to use the most recently retrieved discovery document.
+It retries
-`discoveryRefreshFailureDelay`, which defaults to one minute.
-It never gives up.
+after `discoveryRefreshFailureDelay`, which defaults to one minute, and continues retrying until it succeeds.

-There is a catch worth knowing about: **a failed refresh writes nothing to the log**.
-Unless you subscribe to the event,
-a provider that has been unreachable for hours looks exactly like one that is healthy.
+Refresh failures are not logged by default.
+To monitor them, subscribe to the `OidcMetadataRefreshFailed` event:

 ```kotlin
 monitor.subscribe(OidcMetadataRefreshFailed) { failure ->